HeliosEnergy/helios-website/README.md

 # Data Analysis Containers
 To run the complete data analysis stack run `docker compose up --build` which will start the container which runs the scripts, TimeScaleDB (Postgres) with the PostGIS extension, and Grafana for visualizations/analysis.

+Then run `task goose-up` in a seperate terminal to init/update the database.

 # Scripts